-Trader Shag’s Music Emporium is a small independently owned record store, located on Main St. in Brockport, NY.
+Trader Shag’s Emporium is a small independently owned record store, located on Main St. in Brockport, NY.

 Trader Shag’s is the only operating music store throughout the Village of Brockport, which is thirty-minutes away from the much larger and popular record stores in Monroe County, including Record Archive and House of Guitars.

-As you enter Trader Shag’s, you are automatically enthralled by the amounts of posters decorating the walls, whether it’s the Beatles or the Ramones.
+As you enter Trader Shag’s, you are automatically enthralled by the amounts of posters decorating the walls, whether it’s of the Beatles or the Ramones.
 Trader Shag’s is best known for carrying new and used records, CDs, movies and posters that are perfect for college kids to hang up in their dorm rooms.

 Originally from the Rochester area, owner and manager of Trader Shags, Geoff Dwyer, has been running his business since 1990.

 In the late 1980s when Dwyer was shopping at the old Compact Disc Exchange on Mt.
-Hope Avenue., which is currently Hi Fi Lounge on Monroe Avenue., he decided to quit his job as a baker at Wegmans and open a record store.
+Hope Avenue., which is currently now Hi Fi Lounge, he decided to quit his job as a baker at Wegmans and open a record store.
 Dwyer started talking to the owner of the Compact Disc Exchange, Mark Kaidy on how to start his own record store.

 “I guess you can say I gave him [Dwyer] a few tips,” Kaidy said.
 “He was a customer of mine and he told me he was going to be moving and starting up a place, so I thought I should help him out because I had experience at that point, so I hooked him up with some suppliers.”